collectioneering/kix/README.md

 - `cookieBrowserDomains`: array of base domains to filter by, e.g. `["contoso.com", "fabrikam.com"]`
 - `cookieBrowserProfile`: user profile name (can be profile data directory name, or user-facing profile name)

 Note: The `cookieFile` option is also provided for rudimentary Netscape cookie format support.
-Avoid using unknown third-party extensions - find, validate, and build an open-source plugin for this if possible.
+Avoid using unknown third-party extensions - find, validate, and build an open-source browser plugin for this if possible.

-## Pending

-- User agent library to keep user agent up to date

 ## Related